Yes! Puppies lose their baby teeth and grow new adult teeth – just like humans!

 When Do Puppies Lose Their Baby Teeth?

-Puppies first develop their baby teeth (also referred to as deciduous teeth or milk teeth) at around 3 weeks, and by 6-8 weeks your puppy will have his or her full set of milk teeth.
+Puppies first develop their baby teeth (also referred to as deciduous teeth or milk teeth) at around 3 weeks, and by 6 to 8 weeks your puppy will have his full set of milk teeth.

 However, pups don’t have their baby teeth for very long.
 After just a month, your puppy’s milk teeth will begin to fall out, making way for adult dog teeth.

-This means your puppy will likely lose its puppy teeth at around 3-4 months old, although it can vary between breeds.
+This means your puppy will likely begin to lose his puppy teeth at around 3 to 4 months old, although it can vary between breeds.
 Not coincidentally, this is roughly the same time frame in which puppies can begin eating puppy food, rather than milk.

 This is around the time when most owners will have finally taken their puppy home.
 As your pup’s baby teeth fall out and adult teeth begin to emerge, you’ll want to make sure you’re providing your puppy with teething toys and relief.

-Your pup should have a full set of adult teeth at around 6-9 months.
+Your pup should have a full set of adult teeth at around 6 to 9 months of age.
 Once your dog’s adult teeth have grown in and he is safely out of the crazy teething phase, you can begin considering more heavy duty chew toys.

 Learn the basics about puppy teeth in this video from Pet Health Network (skip to 20 seconds to get right to the good stuff)!

 Just like human babies, puppies too will have their first set of baby teeth grow in when they are young.
-The process of having those new teeth poke and grow through your gums is quite irritating, and even painful.
+The process of having those new teeth poke and grow through your gums is quite irritating — even painful.

 Your poor pup won’t enjoy that sensation of new teeth coming in too much — in fact, he’ll do anything to alleviate it, including chewing on your favorite furniture.